prule/data-processing-experiment/ReadMe.md

 │   ├── ...
 ...
 ```
+Now if we see a transaction with a location of `Berrigan` we know it's in the state of NSW and now we can roll up transactions by state.

 For details about hierarchies and all things star schema, see [Star Schema The Complete Reference](https://www.amazon.com.au/Schema-Complete-Reference-Christopher-Adamson/dp/0071744320/ref=sr_1_1) - a great book, I highly recommend.

-Because I've simulated the 3 LGA datasets coming from different sources they get defined as separate tables in the table configuration.
+Because I've simulated the 3 LGA datasets coming from different sources they get defined as separate tables with slightly different details in the table configuration.
 To link the transactions to the hierarchy, a location column has been added to transactions.

 ```json5
 {